Respiratory System: Structure and Function

 Following are possible diseases and conditions of the diaphragm:

 - Side stitches: Side stitch is an intense stabbing pain under the lower edge of the ribcage that occurs while exercising.
 This is believed to be because this is a referred site of pain for the diaphragm via the phrenic nerve.
 Mostly, they occur in the initial phases of physical performance.
 They result from overloading and simultaneous oxygen deficiency.

 A special case is that of the hiccups.

 Mostly, hiccups occur suddenly and unexpected.
-It is the involuntary cramp-like contracting of the diaphragm caused by an irritation of the phrenic nerve.
+It is the involuntary cramp-like contraction of the diaphragm caused by an irritation of the phrenic nerve.
 Inspiration is abruptly interrupted by the closure of the vocal folds, which causes the characteristic inspiration sound (‘hics’).
 Prolonged attacks are serious happening with morbidity and can cause even death.

-Besides these harmless triggers, there also are pathological causes that lead to chronic hiccups; they can be a sign of other diseases, like disorders of the CNS (subarachnoid hemorrhages, tumors, and encephalitis), impairments of the phrenic nerve (cardiac infarction), and/or impairments of the diaphragm (stomach ulcer, pleuritis, gastroesophageal reflux diseases, pancreatitis).
-Treatment is usually symptomatic.
+Besides these harmless triggers, there also are pathological causes that lead to chronic hiccups.
+They can be a sign of other diseases, like disorders of the central nervous system (CNS) (subarachnoid hemorrhages, tumors, and encephalitis), impairments of the phrenic nerve (cardiac infarction), and/or impairments of the diaphragm (stomach ulcer, pleuritis, gastroesophageal reflux diseases, and pancreatitis).
+The treatment is usually symptomatic.

 In the process of expiration, deoxygenated air that has been loaded with carbon dioxide and deprived of oxygen in the gas exchange that occurred in the alveoli is released to the outside.
-The lung becomes smaller and a higher surrounding pressure is built up.
+The lung becomes smaller and higher surrounding pressure is built up.
 Thus, air flows out.

 Expiration involves the diaphragm, the intercostal muscles, and the accessory respiratory muscles: